Skip to content

 Australian Outlook highlights:

-After weakness in 2023/24, a modest cyclical upswing is underway in Australia
+A modest cyclical upswing is underway in Australia, led by consumer spending

-A re-escalation in the global trade war would weigh more heavily on the domestic recovery
+The global trade war is weighing on the domestic recovery

-Trimmed mean inflation is expected to remain firmly within the RBA target band
+Trimmed mean inflation is expected to remain within the RBA's target band

-But headline inflation moves back to 3% as electricity rebates end
+But headline inflation moves back over 3% as electricity rebates end

-The RBA has cut the cash rate by 50bps this year to 3.85%
+The RBA has cut the cash rate by 75bps this year to 3.60%

 Download the Australian Outlook section: